VolvoGroup/dymoval/README.md

 **Dymoval**  (**Dy**namic **Mo**del **Val**idation) is a Python package to evaluate how "good" are your models.

-All you need to do is to feed *Dymoval* with both real-world measurements and model-generated data.
+It does not matter if your model is a Deep Neural Network, an ODE or something more complex, nor it is important if you use Modelica or Simulink or whatever as modeling tool.

-In response, you will get a model quality evaluation in terms of r-squared fit, residuals norms and coverage region.
+All you need to do is to feed *Dymoval* with real-world measurements and model-generated data and you will get a model quality evaluation in terms of r-squared fit, residuals norms and coverage region.

 <div align="center" >